rkaufman13/rkaufman13-mysite/_posts/2025-03-26-status-code-division.md

 categories: things-i-learned
 tags: java math
 excerpt_separator: <!--more-->
+description: Math is even harder if you're a computer.
 ---

 At work yesterday, I came across this snippet of code in a Java class meant to handle HTTP responses: